 And somewhere between full-length and convertible lie roll-up pants similar to Patagonia’s Quandary pants.
 Such pants have a tab, button, or drawcord that secures the cuff when rolled up.

-Being able to move freely is a major concern.
+Being able to move freely is a major hallmark of the best hiking pants.
 Whether running down the trail or scrambling up a rocky patch, you don’t want your pants restricting your movement.
 This is where design features like a gusseted crotch, articulated knees, and stretchy materials prove useful.

 The female shape can be tough to fit, but there are more options now than ever before.
 Some brands like Fjallraven offer curvy and straight fits, while others have added plus-size technical options.
 And because every body is shaped differently, it can be helpful to try on a few pairs before buying to ensure a snug (but comfortable) fit.

 When it comes to trekking-specific leggings, like our favorite pick, Fjallraven Abisko Trekking Tights they can often be slightly tighter and less forgiving than typical yoga pants but are more durable and often reinforced to aid in longevity on the trail.

 When out on the trail, pockets can be helpful when needing to access items quickly.
 Often you’ll see hiking pants with front and back pockets.
 Pants with more versatility will provide a zippered pocket on the thigh for added security.